ngkelly3/frontend-nanodegree-mobile-portfolio/README.md

 ### Further Optimizations

-Grunt build tools were used to optimize pizza.html and associated files
+Grunt build tools were used to optimize pizza.html and associated files.